bkuhn/talks/SCALE-2014/npo-acct.markdown

-% Non-Profit Accounting Software: A Plan For Our Future
+% A New Approach to Accounting Software for Non-Profit Organizations
 % Bradley M. Kuhn
 % Saturday 22 February 2014